react-navigation/react-navigation.github.io/versioned_docs/version-8.x/community-navigators.md

 sidebar_label: Community navigators
 ---

 This guide lists various community navigators for React Navigation.
-These navigators offer provide UI components for navigation with the familiar React Navigation API.
+These navigators provide UI components for navigation with the familiar React Navigation API.

 If you're looking to build your own navigator, check out the [custom navigators guide](custom-navigators.md).